ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 }
 ```

-5. Also we need to change the version of `@ton-community/sandbox` to be able to use [latest TVM updates](https://t.me/thetontech/56)
+5. Additionally, we’ll need to change the version of the @ton-community/sandbox to be able to use the [latest TVM updates](https://t.me/thetontech/56)
 ```bash
 npm i --save-dev @ton-community/sandbox@0.12.0-tvmbeta.1
 ```

 Great!
 Now we are ready to start writing our first ZK project on TON!

-We currently have two main folders in our project:
+We currently have two main folders that make up our ZK project:
-* `simple-zk` folder: contains our blueprint template, and it's where we will write our circuit and contracts and tests(always stay in this folder)
+* `simple-zk` folder: contains our Blueprint template which will enable us to write our circuit and contracts and tests
 * `snarkjs` folder: contains the snarkjs repo that we cloned in step 2

 ## Circom circuit

-Firstly let's create a file in `simple-zk/circuits` folder called `test.circom`, and add this code to it:
+First let's create a folder `simple-zk/circuits` and then create a file in it and add the following code to it:
 ```circom
 template Multiplier() {
    signal private input a;